Join us at Disney World and enjoy all four theme parks, educational programs and tours, special group meals, an exclusive group party, and more!

 For more information about our resorts, pros and cons of staying on or off property, and more, see our Disney Stalkers Forum.

 Payment & Refund Policy

-- Full payment will be due in my mailbox within 7 days of the date I send your confirmation email.
-Please don’t register until you’re able to pay in full.
-(If you stay at a group resort, you’ll pay Disney for that separately, and you can make payments.)
+- Payment is due within 7 days of the date I send your confirmation email, so please don’t register until you’re able to pay in full.

 Before You Register